 What Is Project THOR?

-The Northwest Colorado Council of Governments (NWCCOG), in conjunction with Counties across Northwestern Colorado, announce the completion of Critical Infrastructure along I-70 and in each of our 14 participating communities bringing accessible, affordable, reliable broadband to rural communities across NW Colorado.
+In 2020, Northwest Colorado Council of Governments (NWCCOG), announced the completion of Critical Broadband Infrastructure along I-70 and participating communities bringing accessible, affordable, reliable broadband to rural communities across NW Colorado.
 Project THOR is a middle-mile network establishing carrier-class connectivity between 14 communities across Northwest Colorado and the NWCCOG Point of Presence in Denver.

-The collaborative group of host local governments acting through NWCCOG as network owner have hired Mammoth Networks to serve as network operator.
-Project THOR will connect over 400 miles of existing public and commercial fiber to provide service to our underserved communities which in turn will enable local hosts the ability to serve local educational and healthcare institutions, public safety and internet service providers (ISPs) with reliable, resilient, cost competitive services.
-This is especially important as COVID-19 increases the broadband needs of hospitals, healthcare providers, schools, local governments, public safety and businesses.
+Project THOR is managed by a collaborative group of local government stakeholders, NWCCOG as network owner, and Aspen Smart Networks as network operator.
+Project THOR connects over 400 miles of existing public and commercial fiber to provide service to underserved communities enabling local hosts the ability to serve educational and healthcare institutions, public safety and internet service providers (ISPs) with reliable, resilient, cost competitive services.

 - Over 400 miles of existing publicly and privately owned fiber along with newly constructed fiber to link communities to existing fiber infrastructure.